This article may contain compensated links. Learn more in our disclaimer.

-As Nikki didn’t want to return to corporate world, she searched and eventually found her way to sustain the lifestyle she wanted to have now.
+As Nikki didn’t want to return to the corporate world, she searched and eventually found her way to sustain the lifestyle she wanted to have now.

 I read Nikki’s story about two months ago.
 She has written a book about her journey from an inexperienced backpacker to worldwide entrepreneur (check it out on Amazon!).
 And I loved this book.
 Because it’s a book about backpacking and a backpacker’s built business written BY A BACKPACKER.

 Here I have prepared for you an interview with the main character of this story – traveling entrepreneur, Nikki Scott!

 – Please, Tell Us a Little Bit About Yourself!

 When I was 23, I had graduated University with an English degree and I was working in an advertising agency in Manchester, England.
 After two years in the corporate world, I was becoming disillusioned with the stressful 9-5 (or more like 8 PM) lifestyle and craved a life of travel, adventure and spontaneity.

 I booked a one-way ticket to Kathmandu, Nepal to begin my journey trekking in the Himalaya.
 It was an awe-inspiring start to my solo-backpacking trip!

 After Nepal, I travelled through Thailand, Laos, Cambodia, Vietnam, Malaysia and Indonesia having the time of my life.
 I had a flight booked to Perth, Australia where the plan had been to find myself a ‘real’ job.
 However, after six months backpacking, I just didn’t want to go back to the Western world.
 I wanted to do something creative that would allow me to keep adventuring!